mjlabios/WeatherMan/README.md

 2. Data in the forecasts used are the EpochDateTime, ImageIcon, IconPhrase and MobileLink.

-3. No internet connection handling.
+3. "No internet connection" handling - will display reload button.

 4. "Limited trial" accounts have a limit of 50 calls per day.
 Will be unable to display further calls after that, "No Data Fetched" will be displayed.
 [Link Here](https://developer.accuweather.com/packages)